Configuration Data

 Research

-Conducted SME interviews, stakeholder sessions, and a comparative analysis of competitors like Oracle, SAP, and IBM.
+Conducted SME interviews, stakeholder sessions, and a competitive analysis of competitors like Oracle, SAP, and IBM.

 Leadership